vx-zone/vx-zone.github.io/_posts/2022-09-03-randomtheory-ahmet.md

 ### Lagged Fibonacci generator

-> Important (I will use wikipedia to explain this generatorm much better)
+> Important (I will use a bit from wikipedia source)

 We discussed earlier about **linear conqruence** algorithm.
 This algorithm is This class of random number generator actually the predecessor of **linear conqruencer** but with more improvements and being improved with fibonnaci sequence